 With this in mind, Blanche, Walter and Jimmy cooked up a scheme.
 The three would try to find a way to have Jimmy and Jennie spend the night together.
 Jennie never knew of this scheme, and in all likelihood never knew that Blanche was a prostitute.

 After telling Jennie’s mother the altered version of the story, Blanche said she went to her dressmaker.
-She saw Jennie on a horse-pulled trolley headed to Savin Rock in West Haven, which housed an amusement park.
+She saw Jennie on a horse-pulled trolley headed to Savin Rock in West Haven, home of an amusement park.
 It was the last she ever saw of Jennie – or so she said.

 Witnesses would later come forward and say they saw Jennie with two men and a woman who looked like Blanche and the Malleys at Savin Rock on Friday.
 With Jennie missing, her father began making the rounds looking for her.